 Medications.
 Two types of medication can help with PVCs.
 Beta-blockers and calcium channel blockers both can lower the heart rate and reduce blood pressure.

 If you have structural heart problems, you’ll likely be referred to a doctor who specializes in heart rhythm problems.
 This may be a cardiologist or an electrophysiologist.
-This is because for you, PVCs can be a bigger threat to your health.
-They can lead to problems such as a more dangerous heart rhythm, or even death.
+An electrophysiologist is a cardiologist who specializes in the electrical system of the heart.
+You will need a referral because for you, PVCs can be a bigger threat to your health.
+Depending on the nature of your heart disease, you may need treatment for an underlying heart problem.
 In severe cases, an ICD (implantable cardioverter defibrillator) may be implanted.
-This can help normalize the heart rhythm.
+This is done to treat the underlying heart disease.
+It can help normalize the heart rhythm.